 \subsection{Differential extensions to twisted (co)homology theories}

-Hopkins-Singer model differential cohomology via differential function spectra \cite{HS}.
-This perspective is reformulated by Bunke-Nikolaus-Völkl in the setting of sheaves of spectra on smooth manifolds \cite{BNV}.
-Bunke-Schick propose axioms for differential extensions of generalized cohomology and show the uniqueness property once an $S^1$-integration is given \cite{BS10}.
+Hopkins--Singer model differential cohomology via differential function spectra \cite{HS}.
+This perspective is reformulated by Bunke--Nikolaus--Völkl in the setting of sheaves of spectra on smooth manifolds \cite{bunke2016differential}.
+Bunke--Schick propose axioms for differential extensions of generalized cohomology and show the uniqueness property once an $S^1$-integration is given \cite{BS10}.
 Dually, Yamashita gives an axiomatic treatment of differential homology \cite{Yam23}.

-In the twisted case, Bunke-Nikolaus develop twisted differential cohomology via twisted differential function spectra \cite{BunNik}, satisfying a similar system of properties in the presence of a twist.
-Motivated by these characteristic properties, we formulate our definitions of differential extensions for twisted (co)homology with degree~$3$ twists in Definition~\ref{defi:diffextco} and Definition~\ref{defi:diffextho}.
+In the twisted case, Bunke--Nikolaus develop twisted differential cohomology via twisted differential function spectra \cite{BunNik}, satisfying a similar system of properties in the presence of a twist.
+Motivated by these characteristic properties, we formulate our definitions of differential extensions for twisted (co)homology with degree-$3$ twists in Definition~\ref{defi:diffextco} and Definition~\ref{defi:diffextho}.

-We now recall the differential refinement of topological twists.
-Define the simplicial presheaf of differential twists
+We begin by recalling the differential refinement of topological twists.
+Define the simplicial presheaf of differential twists by